J-Moravec/j-moravec.github.io/posts/containers/containers.md

 ## AppImage

 We have a replicable way to build a binary.
-The issue is that it is build against a particular version of Ubuntu and against a particular version of SDL2, Enet, OpenAL and Curl, so the binary won't work on every system.
+The issue is that it is built against a particular version of Ubuntu and against a particular version of SDL2, Enet, OpenAL and Curl, so the binary won't work on every system.
 One way to bundle these dependencies is with AppImage.

 Note that to run AppImages, you need to have `libfuse2` installed.
 Also, I will be using `wget` to download some files, so make sure you have it installed as well.
 Everything will be provided in the final containerfile.

-To create AppImage, we need to create `AppDir` directory with pre-specified format either manually, or with the help of the [linuxdeploy](https://docs.appimage.org/packaging-guide/from-source/linuxdeploy-user-guide.html#) tool.
-Linuxdeploy is a tool to create AppImages, so it not only creates required directory structure, but also copies dependencies for provided binary, compiles provided icon and desktop file (which are required), and also creates AppImage itself.
+To create AppImage, we need to create `AppDir` directory with a pre-specified format either manually, or with the help of the [linuxdeploy](https://docs.appimage.org/packaging-guide/from-source/linuxdeploy-user-guide.html#) tool.
+Linuxdeploy is a tool to create AppImages, so it not only creates the required directory structure, but also copies dependencies for provided binary, compiles provided icon and desktop file (which are required), and also creates AppImage itself.
 To make an AppImage with linuxdeploy, we need to:

 * create `AppDir` structure
-* create binary, icon and desktop files in pre-specified format
+* create binary, icon and desktop files in a pre-specified format
 * create AppImage

-Linuxdeploy allows working in iterative format.
+Linuxdeploy allows working in an iterative format.
 That basically means that you mess around until it works.
-When you do this, note that provided binary, icon, and desktop file are currently not updated with repeated runs, so the iterative approach does not work completely.
-Alas, after mocking around for a bit and trying to figure it out since the documentation is not great and in many areas resemble stump, this is what we will do:
+When you do this, note that provided binary, icon, and a desktop file are currently not updated with repeated runs, so the iterative approach does not work completely.
+Alas, after mocking around for a bit and trying to figure it out since the documentation is not great and in many areas resembles stump, this is what we will do:

 * Install 7kaa into `AppDir`
 * convert icon 7k.ico to the png format